medic/cht-interoperability/README.md

 1. Run `./startup.sh init` to start-up the docker containers on the first run or after calling `./startup.sh destroy`.
 Use `./startup.sh up` for subsequent runs after calling `init` without calling `destroy`.

-1. Visit http://localhost:9000 and login with the following credentials email: `interop@openhim.org` and password: `interop-password`.
+1. Visit the OpenHIM Admin Console at http://localhost:9000 and login with the following credentials: email - `interop@openhim.org` and password - `interop-password`.
 The default User username for OpenHIM is `interop@openhim.org` and password is `interop-password`.
 The default Client username is `interop-client` and password is `interop-password`.

 1. Once logged in, visit http://localhost:9000/#!/mediators and select the only mediator with the `Name` 'Loss to Follow Up Mediator'.